Haley Reinhart: Influences

+Reinhart has cited Paul McCartney, John Lennon, and Corinne Bailey Rae as major musical and vocal influences.

 Reinhart is heavily inspired by various musical genres, including rock and roll, funk, pop, jazz, blues, and even African percussion, due to her parents' eclectic musical tastes while she was growing up.
 They were fans of rock legends such as Janis Joplin and Jimi Hendrix as well as more traditional pioneering jazz artists.
 More specifically, she cites The Beatles and band members Paul McCartney and John Lennon as her greatest musical influences.
 She states that "people always want me to say a female name", and further explains that such an action would not be reality for her and that saying so would be disingenuous.
 She admires the singers' ability to have smooth, bluesy voices at some points and raw, gritty, visceral voices at others.
 Due to her parents' influences, she also grew up idolizing such artists as Sarah Vaughan, Heart, and Tony Bennett.
 When she was young, she also helped her mother learn songs by Billie Holiday.
 She explains, "I got a really good ear from just shedding out different tunes and learning different genres."
 Her album Better was heavily inspired by retro funk band Sly and the Family Stone.

 Reinhart recalls, as a child, watching Kelly Clarkson win the first season of Idol and becoming subsequently interested in participating in the process.
 Throughout her time on Idol, the judges consistently compared Reinhart vocally and stylistically to Janis Joplin.
 This comparison often influenced Reinhart's decision to infuse rock elements into many of her performances, including "House of the Rising Sun" and "You and I".
 Some of her modern artistic influences during and following her time on the show include Christina Aguilera, Corinne Bailey Rae, Esperanza Spalding, and Janelle Monáe.
 She respects and admires them for remaining true to their craft and not selling out to the mainstream industry.

 She draws acting influences from Lucille Ball, Ann-Margret, and Nancy Sinatra, whom she admires for their audacity, femininity, and beauty.
 She also prefers surrealist cinema and admires films such as Big Fish, Pleasantville, and American Beauty.